News and Events

 collaborating on two new photography field trips, which will be in October and November.
 There will also be the launch

-of a new community photography project.
+of a new community photography project in 2018 with a field trip.
 If you would like to participate on one of the field trips, please get in touch with Gail for info - places are very limited and include helping with the photo project (if you would like to).

 International Women's Day 2017